Skip to main content

 Remember: Creating the template and editing the JSON files are just the first steps in the process.
 You also have to deploy and test the template before it’s ready for distribution.
 You can read about the entire template development process in the Analytics Templates Developer Guide, referenced in the Resources section.

-There’s a lot more you can do with CRM Analytics Templates than we’ve shown here.
-The examples we went through were intended to familiarize you with the structure of template files.
-You’ve seen which file does what, and witnessed the power just a bit of JSON can deliver.
-You’ve also seen how creative you can get with what you add to a template.
-In this case, we added a Visualforce page with a custom UI component.
+You can do much more with CRM Analytics Templates than you’ve seen here.
+The examples you went through were to familiarize you with the structure of template files.
+You’ve seen which file does what and witnessed the power just a bit of JSON can deliver.
+You’ve also seen how creative you can get with a template by adding a Visualforce page with a custom UI component.

 Your imagination is the limit.
-CRM Analytics Templates along with the CRM Analytics and Salesforce platforms give you a vast range of options for what you can do with your own templates.
+CRM Analytics Templates and the CRM Analytics and Salesforce platforms give you a vast range of options for what you can do with your templates.

 Resources